ploopyco/nano-trackball/README.md

 Kits bought from the [Ploopy store](https://www.ploopy.co/product/nano-trackball/11) come with QMK preloaded.
 Check out the Wiki for instructions on how to load new firmware onto your device.
 (It's super easy!)

-To find the latest firmware, check out the [Nano QMK repository](https://github.com/ploopyco/nano-qmk-firmware/tree/pinkyball) (specifically, the `pinkyball` branch).
-Eventually, this will be merged into the main QMK repository.

 The firmware hex file that ships with all Nanos is included in this repository as well, as `ploopyco_trackball_nano_rev1_001_default.hex`.

 ## Under what license is this released?